 You will need to start with a blank Excel sheet and add the formulas below where noted.
 Before we get to the formulas, we need to label our columns and create a table.
 Label the following cells as noted:

 After the column headings are created, you will need to create a table.
-Simply highlight each of the cells you just created and then click “Ctrl+T” on your keyboard.
-You will then get a pop up asking you about the table, simply be sure to check the box that says “My Table Has Headers” and click “OK.”
+Simply highlight each of the cells you just created and then click "Ctrl+T" on your keyboard.
+You will then get a pop up asking you about the table, simply be sure to check the box that says "My Table Has Headers" and click "OK."
+Now let's move on to the formulas!

 In cell A2, we will enter the Instagram username of the profile we want to gather data for.
 Simply leave this cell blank or enter a profile name you would like to get the data of.